visgl/deck.gl/docs/layers/grid-layer.md

 * Default: <img src="/website/src/static/images/colorbrewer_YlOrRd_6.png"/></a>

+Specified as an array of 6 colors [color1, color2, ... color6].
+Each color is an array of 3 or 4 values [R, G, B] or [R, G, B, A], representing intensities of Red, Green, Blue and Alpha channels.
+Each intensity is a value between 0 and 255.
+When Alpha not provided a value of 255 is used.
+By default `colorRange` is set to
-Color ranges as an array of colors formatted as `[255, 255, 255]`.
-Default is [colorbrewer](http://colorbrewer2.org/#type=sequential&scheme=YlOrRd&n=6) `6-class YlOrRd`.
+[colorbrewer](http://colorbrewer2.org/#type=sequential&scheme=YlOrRd&n=6) `6-class YlOrRd`.

 ##### `coverage` (Number, optional)